xmartlabs/Bender/Documentation/API.md

 #### Initializing the layer

 `initialize` is called when the network is initialized and it should set up everything for later execution.
 It should load the weights (as we do not want to do this in every execution loop) and also create the `outputImage` and `outputSize`.
 Bender uses `MPSTemporaryImage` for images used internally in a layer and `MPSImage` for inter-layer communication.
-Apple suggest using only MPSTemporaryImage's for images used and consumed in one MTLCommandBuffer but we experienced some problems with them and creating the MPSImage's at initialization time should not have performance hits at execution time.
+Apple suggests using only MPSTemporaryImage's for images used and consumed in one MTLCommandBuffer but we experienced some problems with them and creating the MPSImage's at initialization time should not have performance hits at execution time.

 `outputImage` and `outputSize` are two variables defined in `NetworkLayer` which must be instantiated at initialization time or before. `outputImage` is the image passed to the next nodes and `outputSize` is the size of this image.